 - Previous involvement with criminal groups

 There is no single path to radicalisation.
-It can occur quickly, or over a longer period of time.
+It can occur quickly or over a longer period.
 Sometimes there are clear warning signs, and in other cases the changes in personality or behaviour are less obvious or can be attributed to normal teenage behaviour.
 As an employer, you will be well placed to recognise when changes to an apprentice’s behaviour feel out of character.
 You should have confidence in your judgment and seek advice if something feels wrong.

 Here is a guide to some possible warning signs of radicalisation:

 - Argumentativeness or aggression, and an unwillingness to listen to/consider points of view which contradict their own

 - Refusal to engage with, or being abusive to, peers who are different to themselves.
 This could include race, religion, gender or sexuality

 - Susceptibility to conspiracy theories and a feeling of persecution